gratefulcheddar/pinkdocs/README.md

 ### Contributing

+###### Issue Tracker
-To report an issue, use Github's issue [here](https://github.com/gratefulcheddar/pinkdocs/issues).
+To report an issue, use Github's issue [here] (https://github.com/gratefulcheddar/pinkdocs/issues).
+Look here to see if anyone else may be working on something before making any changes to the code.

+###### Making Changes
 To add or edit the source code, [fork](https://github.com/gratefulcheddar/pinkdocs#fork-destination-box) your own copy of this repository and submit a new pull request with your changes.

+###### Organization/Communication
+Please keep changes small - edit one section (delineated by a header) at a time so we can avoid duplicate work.
+To aid in that goal, please make heavy use of the Issue tracker to communicate what current work is being done.

+###### Leave docs/ Alone
-> WARNING: Do not run the `mkdocs build` command.
+WARNING: Do not run the `mkdocs build` command.
 This will build the static pages of this website and place them in the `docs/` directory.
 Repo maintainers should update the static pages after updates/pull requests are merged.

+### Helpful Tips

-##### To create a new page:
+###### To create a new page:
 - Create a markdown file in the `src/` directory.
 - Add the file to the pages section of `mkdocs.yml`